Semi-Supervised Active Learning for Semantic Segmentation in Unknown Environments Using Informative Path Planning: Our Approach

-Combining ideas from \citet{shin2021all} and \citet{xie2022towards}, we propose a new pixel selection procedure for sparse human labels that trades off between label informativeness and diversity.
+Combining ideas from \citet{shin2021all} and \citet{xie2022towards}, we propose a new model architecture-agnostic pixel selection procedure for sparse human labels that trades off between label informativeness and diversity.
 After each mission, for all newly collected images $\mathbf{z}_l$ recorded at planned poses maximising \Cref{eq:information_criterion}, for each pixel $(m,n)$, we predict semantic probabilities $p(\mathbf{y}\,|\,\mathbf{z}_l)^{(:, m,n)}$ and extract the maximum likelihood label $\Tilde{\mathbf{y}_l}^{(m,n)} = \argmax_{k \in [K]} p(\mathbf{y}\,|\,\mathbf{z}_l)^{(k,m,n)}$.
 We compute each pixel's region impurity score~\citep{xie2022towards} as follows:

 where $N_r(m,n) = \{(i,j)\,|\,\lvert i-m \rvert \leq r, \lvert j-n \rvert \leq r \}$ is the set of $r$-step neighboring pixels of $(m,n)$.
 Intuitively, the region impurity for human labelling a pixel is high whenever the number of different classes predicted within the pixel's $r$-step neighbourhood is high, as a well-trained model should predict locally non-cluttered semantics.
 In contrast to \citet{xie2022towards}, we do not greedily select the $\alpha$ pixels per image that maximise region impurity.
-Instead, per image, we sample $\alpha$ pixels uniformly at random from the $\beta\,\%$ pixels with the highest region impurity.
-While $\alpha$ sets the human labelling budget, $\beta$ implicitly provides a lower bound for a pixel's information value.
-We found that both region impurity and random sampling to foster human label diversity are crucial for maximising model performance.
+Instead, per image, we sample $\alpha$ pixels uniformly at random from the $\beta\,\%$ pixels with the highest region impurity to foster human label diversity.
+While $\alpha$ sets the user-defined human labelling budget, $\beta$ implicitly provides a lower bound for a pixel's information value.
+Experimentally, we found that smaller values $\beta \leq 10\,\%$ ensure informative pixel selection, while $\beta \to 100\,\%$ lead to inefficient random pixel selection.
+Further, both region impurity and random sampling are crucial for maximising model performance.